 Linda's in my ear.

-I told you I didn't see the there was no TV station that I saw that actually aired.
+I told you I didn't see the, there was no TV station that I saw that actually aired.

-I under from what I understand, there were like 15 people at the free speech rally in Boston.
+From what I understand, there were like 15 people at the free speech rally in Boston.

 There was nobody there.